-- Date of issue
+- · date of issue

-- Signature of the supplier
+- signature of the supplier

-- Numbering
+- numbering

-- Name and identification of the supplier and the recipient
+- name, address and identification of the supplier and the recipient

-- Statistical identification of the supplier and the recipient
+- statistical identification of the supplier and the recipient

-- Tax identification numbers of the supplier and the recipient
+- tax identification numbers of the supplier and the recipient

-- Quantity, unit price and total price of the goods or the services
+- quantity, unit price and total price of the goods or the services

+- the total amount in words

-- Due date for the payment of the invoice
+- due date for the payment of the invoice

-- Manner of payment
+- manner of payment.

 Credit notes and debit notes are not regulated by the tax law but result from accounting practice.
-These credit notes and debit notes are assimilated by the tax administration as an invoice, invoice cancellation or disbursement, depending on the nature of the concerned operation.
+These credit notes and debit notes are assimilated by the Tax Administration as an invoice, invoice cancellation or disbursement, depending on the nature of the concerned operation.
 A disbursement re-invoiced at real cost is not subject to VAT.